moobfinancial/TAIC-PRODUCTION/docs/vto_genkit_refactor_detailed_design.md

-# Virtual Try-On (VTO) Genkit Refactor - Detailed Design
+# ⚠️ DEPRECATED: Virtual Try-On (VTO) Genkit Refactor - Detailed Design

+> **Note**: This document is deprecated as of June 2025.
+The project has transitioned to a FastAPI/MCPUs/A2A architecture, and Genkit is no longer the recommended approach for new development.

+---

+## Why This Is Deprecated
+- The project has moved to a FastAPI-based architecture
+- New development should follow the MCPUs/A2A pattern
+- This document is kept for historical reference only

+---

 This document expands on the `vto_genkit_refactor_plan.md` with more specific design considerations and conceptual TypeScript code structures for refactoring the Virtual Try-On (VTO) feature to use Genkit.